ajrosen/Bitwarden-Accelerator/README.md

 ### Two-step login method

 Choose *Authenticator app*, *YubiKey OTP*, or *Email*.  *FIDO2* and *Duo* are not supported by the CLI.
 This is ignored when using the *API Key* login method.
 See [Two-step Login Methods](https://bitwarden.com/help/setup-two-step-login/) for more information.

+### Touch ID

+You can unlock your vault with Touch ID instead of entering your master password.
+It does this by using *sudo* to store and retrieve your password in a secure location.
+See [Using Touch ID](https://github.com/ajrosen/Bitwarden-Accelerator/blob/main/Touch%20ID.md) for details.

+You will see a window that says `sudo is trying to execute a command as administrator`.
+If you select Cancel you will be prompted for your system password instead.

+If you select Cancel from the password entry window, you will be prompted for your Bitwarden master password.

 ### Favorites icon service